thomas-k-cameron/jpx_mbo_orderbook/README.md

 3. run it with `order_book_runtime`

 # You must be aware that...
-- It is barely optimized
+- Optimization is not very good.
 - Code is very messy.
 There are some files that are can not used.

 # I'm looking for something that works with the dataset from X